Veterans' Employment Benefits

 Eligibility for veterans’ preference is determined by the period in which an individual performed military service and the length of that service.
 Additional credits may be granted to veterans who are disabled.
 Military retirees are not included in the definition of preference eligible unless they have disabled veteran status or they retired below the rank of major or its equivalent.

 Executive Order 13518 of 2009 created the Veterans Employment Initiative (see www.fedshirevets.gov) to increase the employment of veterans within the Executive Branch, help agencies identify qualified veterans, clarify the hiring process for veterans seeking employment with the federal government, and help veterans adjust to civilian life once they are hired.
 The order also:

-- required OPM to issue a governmentwide strategic plan focusing on creating leadership commitment and an infrastructure in each agency to promote continued skills development and employment success for veterans, along with marketing strategies aimed at agency hiring managers as well as veterans and transitioning service members; and
+• required the Office of Personnel Management to issue a governmentwide strategic plan focusing on creating leadership commitment and an infrastructure in each agency to promote continued skills development and employment success for veterans, along with marketing strategies aimed at agency hiring managers as well as veterans and transitioning service members; and

 Veterans’ Hiring Preference

 Competitive hiring generally is done through category rating (see Candidate Assessment and Probation in Section 1 of this chapter), under which the agency assesses applicants against job-related criteria (in addition, there are several types of noncompetitive hiring authorities for veterans as described below).
 Within each category, all qualified preference eligibles are placed ahead of non-preference eligibles and a hiring manager generally cannot select a non-preference eligible candidate over one with preference within the same category.
 In addition:

 • For scientific and professional positions at the grade 9 levels (or equivalent) or higher, qualified preference eligibles with a compensable service-connected disability of 10 percent or more are placed ahead of non-preference eligibles within the same quality category.